 The stands for the models are much different than other models from Eaglemoss.
 They are basically tiny little tables that the shuttle rests on.

-I basically copied a bunch of text from the first article as it is extremely informative for my first time readers.
 An Okudagram is essentially schematics of each shuttle created by Mike Okuda.
 He was famous for his designing these for ship's computer displays.

 And so, let's jump into the shuttles and take them for a spin.